List of Disney's Cinderella characters: In Cinderella films

+Other appearances in animation

 Like other characters from the first film, Jaq and Gus make cameo appearances in the television series House of Mouse as guests of the titular club.
 In the direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse, they take part in the musical number "The Best Christmas of All", where they give Cinderella a dress for Christmas.

+Like other Walt Disney Animation Studios characters, they have a cameo appearance in the short film Once Upon a Studio.

+In video games

 Jaq appears in the video game Kingdom Hearts Birth by Sleep, where he befriends Ventus after freeing him from a mousetrap.
 Ventus later helps him gather the necessary materials for Cinderella's dress; after Tremaine locks Cinderella in her room, Jaq retrieves the key and is saved by Aqua when the Unversed ambush him.

 Jaq and Gus also appear as playable characters in the video game Disney Magic Kingdoms.